All Episodes

 Yeah, I mean, we knew about her radical activist past.

-I mean, she has a radical F-path.
+I mean, she has a radical F-past.

 As recently as March of this year, mocking Arizona that she actually got elected in Arizona, like jokes on us.

-And we gotta make sure that we get the last laugh, Sean, and that's what these next five hours are.
+And we got to make sure that we get the last laugh, Sean.

-Well, I think that twenty percent that you're talking about is key for you out there, and if you're in Arizona, uh, you know, you're gonna have to get to the polls because it will decide the race.
+And if you're in Arizona, you know, you're going to have to get to the polls because it will decide the race.

-Unfortunately, a lot of that information came out pretty late, but um, I can't even believe it's a race at this point.
+Unfortunately, a lot of that information came out pretty late, but I can't even believe it's a race at this point.

-It it's extraordinary, Sean.
+It's extraordinary, Sean.

-I mean, the mainstream media here, every time one of these new things came out, uh, they would just make excuses for her or they wouldn't cover it.
+I mean, the mainstream media here, every time one of these new things came out, they would just make excuses for her or they wouldn't cover it.

 We had CNN break two negative stories on my opponent.

-We had a front page New York Times article about her lying about her upbringing.
+We had a front-page New York Times article about her lying about her upbringing.

 When the liberal national media is breaking stories on it, you know it's bad.

-I I've never seen anything like it.
+I've never seen anything like it.

 People around the country are thinking, oh, this race must be over.